 What long-term support will community businesses need?

 Community businesses will benefit from continued support to review and reposition their business models, including help stress-testing financial options and scenarios.
 More organisations need to be able to carry out light-touch risk assessments and be confident with risk management techniques.
 For many the threat of insolvency, budget deficits, redundancies and threats to services are very real.
 They will also need to ascertain the feasibility of their trading activities as they relaunch them, and optimise their community hubs to generate income.

 Many organisations will need to develop re-engagement, re-opening and marketing plans, and may also need to access support for organisational restructures.
-And finally, while there has been progress towards digitisation in the community business sector during the pandemic, further work is needed on digital inclusion if community enterprises are to reach marginalised community members and service users disproportionately affected by COVID.
+And finally, while there has been progress towards digitisation in the community business sector during the pandemic, further work is needed on digital inclusion if community enterprises are to reach marginalised community members and beneficiaries disproportionately affected by COVID.

 Can we help your community business?